What is the Connections Service?

-Whether you have recently experienced a change in vision or you have had low vision from birth, it’s important to feel as though you are a connected member of the community.
+Whether you have recently experienced a change in vision or you have had low vision or blindness from birth, you can be a connected member of the community.

-We provide many opportunities to meet with other people who have low vision.
+Our Connections Service provides opportunities to meet with other people who have low vision or blindness.
 By sharing stories, understanding, experiences, and friendships, you can draw support or simply enjoy making new friends.

 Connect with others to form new friendships, enjoy activities together, and share stories of lived experience.